cjustacoder/EC601-mini-project-1/README.md

 1. First you should create a folder and download all the files in this project into this folder(video may not be necessary);
 2. Put your Google cloud credential(the json file) into this this folder;
-3. Creat a text file in this folder and copy your twitter credential into this file make sure that you paste your keys and token with the following format:
+3. Creat a text file in this folder and copy your twitter credential into this file make sure that you paste your keys and token with the following format(without quote):
 ```javascript
 (API key)
 (API secret key)